 Print full article

-A woman’s fertility declines substantially by age 35 and even more so after age 40.
-Infertility occurs because an egg may not be produced, or once released, it may not get to the womb, sperm may not reach it, or a fertilised egg may fail to develop.
+A woman’s fertility declines substantially by age 32 and even more so after age 40.
+Infertility occurs because an egg may not be produced, or once released (ovulation), it may not get to the womb, sperm may not reach it, or a fertilised egg may fail to develop.

 A woman’s fertility may also be affected by factors such as fluctuating or diminished levels; inconsistent ovulation; or a poor reproductive environment that does not support proper fertilisation of the egg, interferes with the sperm’s transport, or impairs retention of a fertilised egg.

-Other measurements which can help include thyroid function tests (TSH and/or FT4) and steriods such as testosterone and DHEA-S (dehydroepiandrosterone sulphate is used in creating and ).
+Other measurements which can help include thyroid function tests (TSH and/or FT4), steriods such as testosterone and DHEA-S (DHEA-S, dehydroepiandrosterone sulphate, is used in creating and ) and SHBG (sex hormone binding globulin) which determines the free and thus active level of the sex hormones.
+Anti-mullerian hormone (AMH) is under investigation as an indicator of ovarian reserve.

 These tests help to check the health of the pituitary, thyroid and glands which can themselves affect the menstrual cycle and ovulation.
 Further investigations may be undertaken in specialist clinics and may include imaging techniques such as ultrasound (US) to look at individual reproductive organs.